Board of Directors

 Bhante Tejadhammo

-Bhante Tejadhammo is the Spiritual Director of the Association of Engaged Buddhists founded in 1993, and senior resident monk at Sangha Lodge, Sydney.
-Apart from giving Buddhist teachings, he also works with people who are seriously ill in various hospitals, hospices and their homes in and around Sydney.
-Bhante teaches and conducts regular retreats and is a founding member of the Australian Monastic Encounter, which seeks to promote inter-religious and inter monastic dialogue.
-Bhante has taught in Thai Universities and jails.
-He works with people who are seriously ill and dying as well as with prisoners seeking more skillful and beneficial ways to deal with their problems.
-He also offers teachings for many other Buddhist groups as well as Adult Education groups in Sydney and throughout Australia.
+Bhante Tejadhammo is the Spiritual Director of the Association of Engaged Buddhists, founded in 1993, and senior resident monk at Sangha Lodge, Sydney.
+Bhante teaches and conducts regular retreats and is a founding member of the Australian Monastic Encounter, which seeks to promote inter-religious and inter-monastic dialogue.

 Jim Teoh

-Jim has been a Buddhist teacher for more than twenty years and was one of the initiators of the earliest structured Buddhist programs presented at the Buddhist Library.
-He has taught numerous Buddhist courses in various organisations, such as the Buddhist Council of NSW, Buddhist Library, Indonesian Buddhist Society of NSW and Bodhikusuma Buddhist and Meditation Centre.
+Jim has been a Buddhist teacher for more than twenty years and was one of the initiators of the earliest Buddhist programs presented at the Buddhist Library.
+He has taught numerous Buddhist courses in organisations such as the Buddhist Council of NSW, Buddhist Library, Indonesian Buddhist Society of NSW, and Bodhikusuma Buddhist and Meditation Centre.
 Jim is a regular speaker and meditation workshop facilitator at University Buddhist organisations.
 He is also trained as a Hospital Buddhist Chaplain.

 Grahame White